Tencent/BqLog/README.md

 - Various encodings of C++'s C-style strings and `std::string` (`char*`, `char16_t*`, `char32_t*`, `wchar_t*`, `std::string`, `std::u8string`, `std::u16string`, `std::u32string`, `std::wstring`, `std::string_view`, `std::u16string_view`, `std::u32string_view`, `std::wstring_view` and even custom string types, which you can refer to in[Custom Parameter Types](#5-custom-parameter-types) )

 #### 3. format parameters
 You can add various parameters after the STR parameter.
-These parameters will be formatted into the specified places in the STR, following rules similar to C++20's std::format (except for the lack of support for positional arguments).
+These parameters will be formatted into the specified places in the STR, following rules similar to C++20's std::format (except for the lack of support for positional arguments and date time format).
 For example, using a single {} represents a default formatting of a parameter, and {:.2f} specifies the precision for formatting a floating-point number.
 **Try to use formatted parameters to output logs rather than concatenating strings manually.
 This approach is optimal for performance and compressed format storage.**
 Currently supported parameter types include:
 - Null pointers (output as null)